Photo credit: Dan Limmer

 The crew initiates cervical-spinal immobilization as they rapidly assess the patient and address his ABCs.
 The man appears to have a significant head injury as well as right chest wall injuries.
 Bystanders report he has a history of diabetes, congestive heart failure and high blood pressure, and is also a smoker.
 He has been noncompliant with his medications.

 The crew continues to treat the patient while simultaneously preparing for transport to the local trauma center.
-They load him into the ambulance and start intravenous lines.
+They load him into the ambulance, start intravenous lines, and note that the patient’s glucose reading is 94 mg/dL.
 The patient remains unconscious.
 En route to the hospital, his vital signs are heart rate 120, EKG showing sinus tachycardia; blood pressure 70/30; respiratory rate 10 and still sonorous.

 At the hospital the patient is transferred to emergency department and admitted to the CCU in critical condition.
 Two weeks later he expires.
 It is noted that the patient experienced hypoxia, acidosis, hypothermia and disseminated intravascular coagulation (DIC).
 The emergency physician provides this follow-up to the crew and observes that the patient appears to have experienced the trauma triad of death.